schmidt1024/Blank/README.md

     npm install

-Run Gulp to lint, build and minify
+Run Gulp to compile, compress and build

-    gulp watch
+    gulp

 The building files are stored in folder /build in your template directory.